-The presumptive Democratic contender promises that as president he will work to protect and build on the Affordable Care Act.
+The Democratic contender promises that as president he will work to protect and build on the Affordable Care Act.

-In fact, according to an analysis by the nonpartisan group Families USA, an estimated 5.4 million people became uninsured between February and May because of job losses.
+According to an analysis by the nonpartisan group Families USA, an estimated 5.4 million people became uninsured between February and May because of job losses.
 To put that number in perspective: that’s nearly 40% higher than the number of people who lost their job-based coverage during the 2008 recession.

 ACA a Life Saver